IntensiveCoLearning/ethereum-protocol/qiwihui.md

         - The Verge: Replacing Merkle trees with more efficient data structures that let Ethereum nodes be much lighter ("stateless clients")
         - The Purge: Clearing out old data and technical debt
         - The Splurge: a grab bag of various useful stuff: account abstraction, EVM improvements, PBS, etc.

+### 2024.4.8

+Ethereum design rationale(outdated but still worth learning)

+1. Principles
+    - **Sandwich complexity model**: the bottom level architecture of Ethereum should be as simple as possible, and the interfaces to Ethereum should be as easy to understand as possible.
+The "middle layers" of the protocol can be complex.
+    - **Freedom**: net neutrality, no resstriction to use Ethereum protocol.
+    - **Generalization**: protocol features and opcodes in Ethereum should embody maximally low-level concepts, so that they can be combined in arbitrary ways.
+    - **We Have No Features**: often refuse to build in even very common high-level use cases
+    - **Non-risk-aversion**

+2. Blockchain-level protocol
+    - Accounts and not UTXOs
+        - benefit of UTXO: higher degree of privacy and potential scalability paradigms
+        - benefits of accounts: large space savings, greater fungibility, simplicity and constant light client reference
+    - Merkle Patricia Trees
+        - Combination of Merkle tree and Patricia tree
+        - Every unique set of key/value pairs maps uniquely to a root hash
+        - It is possible to change, add or delete key/value pairs in logarithmic time
+    - RLP
+        - RLP ("recursive length prefix") encoding for serialization
+        - (1) simplicity of implementation, and (2) guaranteed absolute byte-perfect consistency
+    - Compression algorithm
+    - Trie Usage
+        - the state trie: representing the entire state after accessing the block
+        - the transaction trie: representing all transactions in the block keyed by index
+        - the receipt tree, representing the "receipts" corresponding to each transaction
+    - Uncle incentivization
+        - blockchains with fast confirmation times currently suffer from reduced security due to a high stale rate
+        - To solve network security loss, it includes stale blocks in the calculation of which chain is the "longest"
+        - To solve centralization bias, it provides block rewards to stales, 1/8
+        - up to the seventh-generation descendant
+    - Difficulty Update Algorithm
+    - Gas and Fees
+        - preventing denial-of-service attacks via infinite loops
+    - Virtual Machine
+        - Ethereum virtual machine: Simplicity, Total determinism, Space savings, Specialization to expected applications, Simple security, Optimization-friendliness
+        - Temporary/permanent storage distinction
+            - temporary storage: exists within each instance of the VM and disappears when VM execution finishes
+            - permanent storage: exists on the blockchain state level on a per-account basis
+            - purpose:
+                1. provide each execution instance with its own memory that is not subject to corruption by recursive calls, making secure programming easier
+                2. provide a form of memory which can be manipulated very quickly, as storage updates are necessarily slow due to the need to modify the trie.
+        - Stack/memory model
+        - 32 byte word size: enough but not inefficient
+        - Having our own VM at all: allow to design simple VM and specialize VM, but not to have a very complex external dependency
+        - Using a variable extendable memory size
+        - Not having a stack size limit
+        - Having a 1024 call depth limit
+        - No types